NKI-AI/direct/README.rst

 Projects
 --------
-In the `projects <projects>`_ folder baseline model configurations are provided for each project.
+In the `projects <https://github.com/NKI-AI/direct/tree/main/projects>`_ folder baseline model configurations are provided for each project.

 Baselines and trained models
 ----------------------------